 First thing first; what is emotional intelligence?

 There is a difference between emotions and being emotional.
 As a result, how you behave with work colleagues or fellow students will often depend on your level of emotional intelligence.
 One way to describe emotional intelligence is this.
-It is not the ability to feel emotion, but the ability to control, express and understand emotions that creates emotional intelligence.
+It is not the ability to feel emotion, but the ability to control, express and understand feelings that creates emotional intelligence.

 Emotional intelligence is also known as EI.
-It is a psychological term that has really only come to the fore in the last 25 years.
+It is a psychological term that has only come to the fore in the last 25 years.
 It was back in the late 1980s and early 1990s that doctors Mayer and Salovey focused their research on emotional intelligence.
 Their definition of it was "the subset of social intelligence that involves the ability to monitor one's own and others' feelings and emotions, to discriminate among them and to use this information to guide one's thinking and actions" (1990).